 - Improved our range of sports related after schools clubs

-- Set up a Young Leader Sports club where children have been trained to lead and play games with children in other year groups.
+- Continued to improve the Young Leader Sports club where children have been trained to lead and play games with children in other year groups.

 - CPD and leadership training for PE subject leader